fmatter/lingdocs/docs/extra.md

 # Extra

 ## Defining (glossing) abbreviations
-In addition to abbreviations defined in the CLDF dataset, abbreviations can be provided in an `extra/abbreviations.csv` file, with `ID` and `Description` columns.
+In addition to abbreviations defined in the CLDF dataset, abbreviations can be provided in an `extra/abbreviations.csv` file, with `Name` and `Description` columns.
-If the abbreviation cannot be represented as a bare `ID`, for instance s_a_, a `Name` column can be added.

 ## Creating an index